 The main purposes of emergency water supply and sanitation programmes are to provide a minimum quantity of clean drinking water, and to reduce the transmission of faeco-oral diseases and exposure to disease-bearing vectors.
 A further important objective is to help establish the conditions that allow people to live and to perform daily tasks, such as going to the toilet, and washing with dignity, comfort and security.

-2 The Humanitarian Charter and Minimum Standards in water supply and sanitation programmes
+In most emergency situations the responsibility for procuring water falls to women and children.
+However, when using communal water and sanitation facilities, for example in refugee or displaced situations, women and adolescent girls are also more vulnerable to sexual violence or exploitation.
+It is important therefore to encourage women's participation in water supply and sanitation programmes wherever possible.
+Their involvement will help to ensure that the entire affected population has safe and easy access to water supply and sanitation services, and that services are equitable and appropriate.